ttc142/datasciencecoursea/README.md

 # Data Science Coursera
-Repo for projects in the Coursera Data Science course ny JHU
+Repo for projects in the Coursera Data Science course by JHU